Battle of Guam (1944): Base development

 Seawall under construction by Seabees of the 76th Construction Battalion at Apra Harbor.
 A 30-ton boulder is hauled to dumping spot.

 In the months after the battle, Guam was transformed into a major supply, naval and air base, and eventually became the location of Nimitz's headquarters.
-For the purpose, the 5th Naval Construction Brigade was activated at Pearl Harbor on 1 June 1944 under the command of Captain William O. Hiltabidle Jr., with the 26th, 27th and 28th (Special) Naval Construction Regiments assigned.
+For this purpose, the 5th Naval Construction Brigade was activated at Pearl Harbor on 1 June 1944 under the command of Captain William O. Hiltabidle Jr., with the 26th, 27th and 28th (Special) Naval Construction Regiments assigned.
 The first Seabees, the 25th and 53rd Construction Battalions, 2nd and 13th Special Battalions, and Construction Battalion Maintenance Unit 515, arrived with the assault troops, and mainly performed stevedoring duties.
 The 5th Naval Construction Brigade staff came ashore on 23 July.

 The first order of business was the development of Apra Harbor.
 Work commenced on a pontoon pier on Cabras Island on 5 August.
 This was completed on 22 August, and by October six 42 by 350 ft piers were in operation.
 Between 3 and 6 October, Guam was struck by a typhoon that wrecked all the piers and severely damaged the barges that had been sunk to create a breakwater.
 The damage was repaired, and a new design was used to make the piers more resilient.
 Limestone was quarried on Cabra Island to construct a breakwater 3,260 ft in length and 32 ft in width.
 Development of the inner harbor involved 7,500,000 cuft of dredging.

-The Japanese-built Orote Field was rebuilt and lengthened to 5,500 ft The airstrip near Agana was extended to 7,000 ft, with the orientation shifted slightly to avoid Mount Barrigada, and a second runway was added.
+The Japanese-built Orote Field was rebuilt and lengthened to 5,500 ft.
+The airstrip near Agana was extended to 7,000 ft, with the orientation shifted slightly to avoid Mount Barrigada, and a second runway was added.
 The first planes landed there on 22 October.
 A third airstrip, north of Agana Field, became Depot and later Harmon Field.
 The 7,000 by 150 ft was sealed with two inches of asphalt concrete and 12,000 ft of taxiway was constructed.
 The first Boeing B-29 Superfortress bombers landed there on 24 November.